 Field Trips (Please see Hartland B.O.E.
-Policy #5008 for further details concerning school Field Trips)

-Field trips enhance and enliven our curriculum.
+Policy #5008 for further details concerning school Field Trips) Field trips enhance and enliven our curriculum.
 A written notice of the field trip giving the destination, cost, lunch arrangements, and the times of departure and return to school will be prepared by the teacher and sent home with the student.
 This notice contains a section to be signed by the parent/guardian giving permission for the student to take the trip.
 In addition, parents/guardians are required to complete the parent's consent for the emergency treatment section of this form.
-This signed and completed form must be returned to the teacher before the student is allowed to participate in the field trip.
+This signed and completed formmust be returned to the teacher before the student is allowed to participate in the field trip.
 Hand-written notes will not be accepted.
 Arrangements for the number of chaperones required for a trip are at the discretion of the teacher.
 Should any costs prove a hardship to families, the principal should be contacted.
 Overnight field trips have additional information needs.
 Should your child need medications during an overnight field trip, forms must be completed by both parent and doctor.
 Please consult the school nurse for necessary forms and information.
+In order for students to attend field trips, it is important that they display respectful and responsible behaviors within the school setting.
+Field trips may be removed as a consequence for inappropriate behaviors.